 If you're hosting dinner, it's not too early to start thinking and preparing for the big feast.
-I've been hosting Thanksgiving for the past 8 years now with the exception of the year we lived in a camper.
+I've been hosting Thanksgiving for over 10 years.
 Here are a few of my secrets to having a stress free Thanksgiving:

 #1 Plan Your Menu – Write out what you want to make.
 Look at it a few times, tweak it and be sure it will accommodate the number of guests you're having.
 I once bought a 27-pound turkey for 4 people.
 Think about that.
 We had turkey for the whole neighborhood!

 #2 Keep It Simple – If your family is a meat and potatoes kinda family don't make foi gras for an appetizer.
 I once tried to make 6 different side dishes…again, for 4 people.
 I was so overworked and stressed out I threw up the Thanksgiving morning.

 #3 Set a Budget – Hosting a holiday should not mean you need to take out a second mortgage on the house.
 Once you have your menu planned, figure out what it's going to cost you.
 If it's over your head than rework.
 Be sure to include decorating in your budget as well.
 Get inspired, check out my Dollar Store Decor board on Pinterest.

 #4 Prep and Pre-Prep – Many things can be prepped a few days in advance.
 There are several things you can do in the days leading up to Thanksgiving: